ManticoreGamesInc/platform-documentation/src/tutorials/damageable_object_basics.md

 ### Create Damageable Object

 When you want to create your own custom damageable objects, you will want to start with the basic **Damageable Object** from **Core Content**.
 On its own, it is not that useful because it has no visual, and no collision.
-All damageable objects need some collision for it to register damage, and in most cases you will want some geometry so you can see the what to damage.
+All damageable objects need some collision for it to register damage, and in most cases you will want some geometry so you can see what to damage.

 1. In **Core Content** search for `Damageable Object` and add it to your **Hierarchy**.
 2. Rename **Damageable Object** to `Simple Damageable Object`.